m-lab/uuid-annotator/README.md

 - `server.Network.ASNumber`

-Later versions can (and should!) add columns that include real-time switch counters, local machine load, and other indicators of measurement quality, but v1 will concentrate on location data in response to the EULA update from MaxMind.
-As we add columns to the annotator, we should consider adding them to our set of standard columns as well.
+Later versions can (and should!) add columns that include real-time switch counters, local machine load, and other indicators of measurement quality, but v1 will concentrate on location data.
+Each new column added to the annotator output should be added to our set of standard columns.

 The location annotation service will read from a MaxMind file served up via a file stored in a GCS bucket.
 It will periodically poll (in a memoryless manner)